20000786/DeepScientist/README.md

 ###### Comment 8

 * Q: Are there any other surprises?
 * A: Yes!
-In early October, we will both fully open-source an novel tool.
+In early October, we will both fully open-source a tool.
 I believe every researcher will be interested in it—it significantly enhances DeepScientist’s demonstration capabilities.

 ---